My field of study is logic in computer science

 the semantics of programming languages and proof systems, in particular lambda-calculi, type systems, proof nets, interaction nets, differential interaction nets, geometry of interaction, etc., with a specific focus on quantitative properties of programs;

 concurrent process calculi and their relationship with non-deterministic variants of interaction nets and linear logic proof nets.

-I am the head of the Logic and Verification (LoVe) team at LIPN.
+I am the head of the Logic and Verification (LoVe) group at LIPN.

-In the past, I co-supervised the following Ph.D. students, who have now defended their thesis:
+In the past, I co-advised the following Ph.D. students, who have now defended their thesis: